Why Did Eric Metaxas Quit Russell Moore’s Evangelical Immigration Table?

 “Did you know George Soros was behind the Immigration thing I signed but then had my name taken off?
 Yikes.”

 Why do I put this information in front of you now?
 Because you need to start putting the pieces together.
-And you need an indication of what kind of bombshells will be in the upcoming film Enemies Within the Church.

 Some quick details about the EIT:

 - Russell Moore is one of the heads of the EIT.

 - The EIT is an arm of the National Immigration Forum, which has been heavily funded by George Soros’ Open Society Institute.